IOStream-OpenEnd/StockScrutiny-emulator-/README.md

 # **StockScrutiny-Emulator**

-A stock market simulator is a webapp where users and buy and sell real life stocks using fake money.
+A stock market simulator is a webapp where users buy and sell real life stocks using virtual money.
 Users have to pay the actual market price and all the other charges to buy the stocks.

 ## Requirements